North Indian Cooking by..Geeta Seth

 Picture

-4. Add soaked chickpeas in pressure cooker and add 5 cups of water.
+4. Add soaked chickpeas in a pressure cooker and add 5 cups of water.

 Picture